jinyuan-jia/BadEncoder/README.md

 python3 scripts/run_imagenet_training_downstream_classifier.py
 ```

-The file or build a zero\_shot.py can be used to build a zero-shot classifier on a downstream task with zero labelled training examples using an image encoder and a text encoder.
+The file zero\_shot.py can be used to build a zero-shot classifier on a downstream task with zero labelled training examples using an image encoder and a text encoder.
 Here is an example script:
 ```
 python3 scripts/run_clip_training_downstream_classifier_zero_shot.py
 ```

 ## Experimental results
-You can download the pre-trained image encoders and backdoored image encoders used in our experiments from this link [encoders]() (put the folder under BackdoorSSL).
-The following tables show the experimental results (please refer to log/ folder for details), where CA refers to clean accuracy, BA refers to backdoored accuracy, and ASR refers to attack success rate.
+You can first download the data, pre-trained image encoders, and backdoored image encoders used in our experiments from this link [encoders]() (put them in BackdoorSSL folder), and then run the above scripts to get the experimental results.
+The following tables show the results (please refer to log/ folder for details), where CA refers to clean accuracy, BA refers to backdoored accuracy, and ASR refers to attack success rate.

 This table shows the experimental results when the pre-training dataset is CIFAR10 and the target downstream tasks are GTSRB, SVHN, and STL10: